Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Results

 Now, we compare the data quality implications of the different sampling policies with respect to the duty cycles, which will have different energy consumption consequences.
-We explore two possible cases; negligible sensor response time T$_{r}$=0 and response time equal to two minutes T$_{r}{=}$2min, given that data sensor responses may take up to 80 seconds, see section \ref{sec:electro_sensors}.
+We explore two possible cases; negligible sensor response time $\mathrm{T_{r}}{\approx}\,0$ and response time equal to two minutes $\mathrm{T_{r}}{=}\,2\,\mathrm{min}$, given that data sensor responses may take up to 80 s, see Section \ref{sec:electro_sensors}.
 We assume that the time to turn on and off the sensing device is negligible.
-Figures \ref{fig:twu0}.a), b) and c) show the R$^2$ with respect to the duty cycle with no response time.
-Figure \ref{fig:twu0}.a) shows the results for the O$_3$ sensor, where it can be seen that since there is no sensor response time there is no penalty for turning on the node too many times.
-Indeed, for similar duty cycles, the strategy that takes one single sample frequently is able to achieve a R$^2$ of 0.96, while the strategy that samples five measurements in a row achieves a R$^2$ of 0.89 with a similar duty cycle.
+Figure~\ref{fig:twu0}a--c shows the R$^2$ with respect to the duty cycle with negligible response time using MLR.
+Figure~\ref{fig:twu0}a shows the results for the O$_3$ sensor, where it can be seen that since there is negligible sensor response time there is no penalty for turning on the node too many times.
+Indeed, for similar duty cycles, the strategy that takes one single sample frequently is able to achieve an R$^2$ of 0.96, while the strategy that samples five measurements in a row achieves an R$^2$ of 0.89 with a similar duty cycle.
 Sampling strategies that sample more than one measure have larger duty cycles since the sensing node needs to remain measuring more time.
-Regarding the uniform sampling strategy (dotted lines), it is observed that with N$_s$=5 samples is able to achieve a very good goodness-of-fit at a very low duty cycle.
-However, this case is not representative at all, since the sensor's response time will almost never be negligible and the presence of a sensor response time makes the strategy of sampling uniformly infeasible.
-Figure \ref{fig:twu0}.b) shows the same results for the NO$_2$ sensor, again the same results are seen, where for similar duty cycles the strategy that takes one single measure obtains a R$^2$ of 0.93 while the strategy that takes five samples obtains a R$^2$ of 0.75.
-That is, the setting \{T$_{sen}$=15min, N$_s$=1\} works much better than the setting \{T$_{sen}$=60min, N$_s$=5\} with similar duty cycle.
-Figure \ref{fig:twu0}.c), shows the results for the NO sensor, with exactly the same pattern but with worse average performance and larger variability because of the variability of this fast-changing phenomenon.
+Regarding the uniform sampling strategy (dotted lines), it is observed that with $\mathrm{N_{s}}{=}\,5$ samples it is able to achieve a very good goodness-of-fit at a very low duty cycle.
+However, this case is not representative at all, since the sensor's response time will rarely be negligible and the presence of a sensor response time makes the strategy of sampling uniformly infeasible.
+Figure~\ref{fig:twu0}b shows the same results for the NO$_2$ sensor, again the same results are seen, where for similar duty cycles the strategy that takes one single measure obtains an R$^2$ of 0.93 while the strategy that takes five samples obtains an R$^2$ of 0.75.
+That is, the setting $\{\mathrm{T}_{\mathrm{sen}}{=}\,15\,\mathrm{min}$, $\mathrm{N_{s}}{=}\,1\}$ works much better than the setting $\{\mathrm{T_{sen}}{=}\,60\,\mathrm{min}$, $\mathrm{N_{s}}{=}\,5\}$ with a similar duty cycle.
+Figure~\ref{fig:twu0}c shows the results for the NO sensor, with the same pattern but with a worse average performance and larger variability because of the variability of this fast-changing phenomenon.